 Moldova (2009) giving you all the soft power you can handle

-The idea works in a similar way to the Olympics in that many countries get to send representatives and wage a sort of cultural war while presenting their countries in the best light.
+The idea works in a similar way to the Olympics in that many countries get to send representatives and wage a sort of pseudo-cultural war while presenting their countries in the best light.
 There are no real prizes for winning but a good song or a good show is an easy way to win some soft power in the world.

 Winning Eurovision or placing high at Eurovision usually means a chance to tout your country as a good place to live/work/visit.
-It can come with more national interest in your culture, higher tourism, and a more positive public image for your country.
+It can come with more national interest in your culture, higher tourism, and/or a more positive public image for your country.

 How do you WIN Eurovision?